mixxorz/GarageBard/README.md

 ## How does it work?

-You load up some MIDI files, and GarageBard "plays" them by sending keystrokes to the game.
+You load up MIDI files and GarageBard "plays" them by sending keystrokes to the game.

 ## Screenshots